BullseyeCoverage Up Contents Search

 Data Transfer Guidelines

-You can implement the i/o functions described below using any mechanism capable of transfering a small amount of text from the embedded system to the host system.
+You can implement the i/o functions described below using any mechanism capable of transfering a small amount of plain text from the embedded system to the host system.
 For example, you can use a serial port, a network connection, or a memory card.
 A very simple implementation could print the data directly to a debugger console where it is captured and saved to a file.

 Examples